top of page

 Financial Assistance

-Hardee Help Center has resources in place to help you if you have lost your income, or have an unexpected, necessary expense.
+Hardee Help Center has resources in place to help you if you have had an unexpected lost of income, or have an unexpected, necessary expense.

 ASSISTANCE AMOUNTS: Hardee Help Center determines assistance amounts based on several factors.
-A complete Intake Assessment, an interview appointment, and supporting documentation are required before assistance can be determined.
-This process can take between 3 - 5 days. *There are no same-day rental and utility assistance provided.
+A complete Intake Assessment, an interview appointment, and supporting documentation are required before assistance can be determined. *There are no same-day rental and utility assistance provided.

-Intake Assessments must be printed and can be submitted:
+Intake Assessments and release form must be printed and can be submitted:

 Required Documents: